-You can walk for exercise in many different settings, both urban and rural.
+You can walk for exercise in many settings, both urban and rural.
 In general, walking costs little compared with a gym membership or home gym equipment.
-Finally, you can adjust the intensity and duration of your walk depending on your fitness level and goals.
+Finally, you can adjust the intensity and duration of your walk to fit your fitness level and goals.

 Despite its simplicity, walking can have a profound effect on your physical and mental health.
-Research on walking shows a range of benefits across multiple different age and demographic groups.
+Research on walking shows a range of benefits across multiple demographic groups.

 Additional studies have found that setting distance-based goals instead of time-based goals may be more effective for realizing these benefits.

-Aside from the direct measurable physiological and psychological benefits, walking gives you the opportunity to explore your local area while exercising.
-Additionally, you can bring a friend to make it both a workout and social occasion.
+Aside from its direct, measurable physiological and psychological benefits, walking gives you the opportunity to explore your local area while exercising.
+Additionally, you can bring a friend to make it both a workout and a social occasion.

 Walking improves your physical and mental well-being.

 The specific number of calories burned while walking 10 miles depends heavily on your body weight.
-Overall, you can expect to burn 700–1,000 calories over the course of walking 10 miles.
+According to the American Council on Exercise, a 155-pound (70.3-kg) person can expect to burn roughly 351 calories per hour when walking at a 15-minute mile pace (4).

 Weight loss effects from walking 10 miles

-With that in mind, adding 4 days of walking 10 miles per day with no additional food intake would put you at around 1 pound of fat loss per week, assuming your calorie intake and expenditure were even before you started your walking program.
+With that in mind, adding 4 days of walking 10 miles per day with no additional food intake would put you at around 1 pound of weight loss per week, assuming your calorie intake and expenditure were equal before you started your walking program.

-Your best bet for weight loss is to combine your walks with dietary modifications that were ideally guided by a registered dietician or other qualified professional.
+Your best bet for weight loss is to combine your walks with dietary changes, ideally with the guidance of a registered dietitian or other qualified professional.

-It’s extremely easy to make up for the calories burned on a 10-mile walk with a few extra snacks or bigger portions at mealtime, so eating healthy and reasonable portions is still a requirement for ensuring successful weight loss from walking.
+It’s extremely easy to replace the calories burned on a 10-mile walk with a few extra snacks or bigger portions at mealtime, so eating healthy and reasonable portions is still a requirement for ensuring successful weight loss from walking.

-Walking 10 miles burns 700–1,000 calories and can help support your weight loss goals.
+Walking 10 miles burns 700–1,200 calories and can help support weight loss goals.

-The two main strategies for working up to 10 miles per day include:
+The two main strategies for working up to 10 miles per day are:

 - breaking up your walks

-Depending on your current fitness level, walking for even a single mile may either be challenging or relatively easy.
+Depending on your current fitness level, walking even a single mile may be either challenging or relatively easy.

-To start building up to 10 miles, begin by walking a single mile.
+To build up to 10 miles, start by walking a single mile.
 If you can comfortably walk a mile in 15–20 minutes, add another mile to that walk.